zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/09-trial-plugin-installation.md

 # Trial Plugin Installation

-For Liferay customers who are evaluating DXP 7.2 on a trial basis, **the plugins can be accessed from within the *Apps* &rarr; *Store* (i.e., Marketplace) section of the Control Panel in your product installation**.
+Liferay DXP subscribers have access to plugins and add-ons that enhance the functionality and performance of Liferay DXP.
+Users who are evaluating DXP on a trial basis, may access these plugins for evaluation within the *Apps* &rarr; *Store* (i.e., Marketplace) section of the Control Panel in your product installation.

 ## Installation Process